 A mass movement towards automated testing can be seen in the current industry trend.
 The repetitive manual testing scenarios have created the demand for bringing the practice of automating the manual scenarios.

-Execution of repeated test cases is supported through the automation.
+The execution of repeated test cases is supported through automation.

 When people start asking questions like "What is the best tool to automate the web-based tests?" or "Would it cost too much?" or "Would it be easy to adapt?", there can be a simple answer - Selenium.
 Selenium is preferred due to the following reasons: